saiful9379/BanglaNER/docs/data_processing.md

 }
 ```

-__N.B: if any dataset not possible collect avoid the data into register field. data will process which have registered.__
+__N.B: if any dataset is not possible to collect avoid the data into the register field. data will be processed which have registered.__

 Run